Code-Institute-Submissions/PaintPeruser/readme.md

 - Repl.it - this was the chosen development platform.
 - Bootstrap for site layout, container code, navbar functions - used throughout for rich content and responsive behaviour.
-- JQuery addon used for rich function searching in order to appropriately target html and css for site functionality.
+- JQuery addon used for rich function searching in order to appropriately target html and CSS for site functionality.
 - GitHub - utilised for cloud backups and project progression.
-- GitHub Pages - an aspect of github, used to deploy the finalised product.
+- GitHub Pages - an aspect of Github, used to deploy the finalised product.
 - Figma - used to create wireframe ideas of how the website should look and function.
 Used as an alternative to Balsamiq to get a feel for other programs
 - Replace.bg - utilised to remove the background from the main site image for the colour overlay.